Parentage and Custody

-Although Second Parent Adoptions are not currently available in North Carolina, there are a number of ways that LGBT individuals and couples can become parents.
-For information regarding family formation through the use of egg donors, sperm donors, or surrogacy, please visit our assisted reproduction law page.
+Although Second Parent Adoptions are not currently available in North Carolina, there are a number of ways that LGBTQ+ individuals and couples can become parents.
+For information regarding family formation through the use of egg donors, sperm donors, or gestational carriers, please visit our assisted reproduction law page.
 For information about the availability of adoptions/adoption alternatives, please schedule a consultation.
-The attorneys at Haas Tharrington, P.A. pride ourselves on keeping up with the ever-changing landscape of rights available to same-sex individuals and couples.
+The attorneys at Haas & Associates, P.A. pride ourselves on keeping up with the ever-changing landscape of rights available to same-sex individuals and couples.
 Contact us today, as the number of options available may surprise you!

-- Legal Custody: Depending on your circumstances, joint legal custody may be an available option for LGBT parents.
+- Legal Custody: Depending on your circumstances, joint legal custody may be an available option for LGBTQ+ parents.
 For more about custody, please visit our child custody page.

 - Parenting Agreements: This agreement will lay out the parties' intentions regarding the rights and responsibilities of each parent both during the relationship, and if the relationship were to end.
 In analyzing North Carolina case law, it appears that judges have relied heavily on the existence and content of parenting agreements in making custody determinations in non-traditional families.
 For families in which both partners are intended to be parents, even if one partner is not biologically or legally related to the child, a parenting agreement is the greatest manifestation of your intent to be a two-parent family with permanent parent-child relationships between the children and both partners.

 For custodial rights and custody disputes between two biological or two legal parents, the court examines the question of what custodial arrangement is in the best interests of the child.
 When there is a custody issue between a non-biological/non-legal parent and a biological/legal parent, the court will first have to find that the non-biological/non-legal parent has standing to pursue custody of the child.
 Only if the court decides that the non-biological/non-legal parent does have standing, will the court examine what is in the best interests of the child.